 If you have over $10,000 in cash there are certain governmental forms that you may be required to filled out and file with your bank or the IRS.
 To avoid this $10,000 threshold reporting requirement, individuals may deposit smaller increments of cash into different banks at different times.
 This procedure is commonly known as “Structuring,” and is a federal offense.
-As a federal criminal defense attorney experienced in money laundering cases, Stanley Marks has handled structuring cases and other money related avoidance reporting offenses in several federal jurisdictions in the United States.
+As a federal criminal defense attorney experienced in money laundering cases, Attorney has handled structuring cases and other money related avoidance reporting offenses in several federal jurisdictions in the United States.

 Money Laundering and Marijuana Growers and Dispensaries

 Structuring has made a huge impact on legal medical marijuana dispensaries in Colorado.
 While dispensaries may be legally operated under Colorado State law, it remains illegal under federal law.
 In response to the fact that this remains a federal violation of law, the vast majority of banks in Colorado refuse to allow dispensaries to open bank accounts at their facilities.
 The result is that dispensaries often accumulate case in excess of $10,000, and are therefore subject to significant scrutiny by the IRS and other government agencies under structuring laws.

 As a medical marijuana dispensary attorney in Denver, Attorney has defended owners and operators of dispensaries who have been accused of money laundering and structuring, and has been able to use and utilize forensic accountants and other experts to assist in tracing the origin of funds or otherwise raising defenses that have assisted in reaching acceptable resolution of these type of cases.